IHTSDO/snomed-ig/input/pagecontent/introduction.md

+### Welcome
-FHIR welcomes all users into the house with open arms, offering an information model which often makes recommendations, but rarely specifying exactly which terminology should be used to populate its resources.
-When an organization has selected SNOMED CT as its terminology of choice, there are a number of features of FHIR which can be used to their full potential and also a number of potential issues which should be carefully considered and appropriate made to avoid.
+FHIR welcomes all users into the house with open arms, offering an information model which often makes recommendations, but rarely specifies exactly which terminology should be used to populate its resources.
+When an organization has selected SNOMED CT as its terminology of choice, there are a number of features of FHIR which can be used to their full potential and also a number of potential issues which should be carefully considered and steps taken to avoid.
 This guide will attempt to guide Developers, Analysts and System Architects in the best practices for using FHIR specifically with SNOMED CT in order to maximise both the rich expressivity of SNOMED and the semantic operability when exchanging FHIR Resources between systems.

 A summary of using SNOMED CT with FHIR can be found here: [https://hl7.org/implement/standards/fhir/snomedct.html](https://hl7.org/implement/standards/fhir/snomedct.html)